jzonthemtn/hashitalks2021-terraform-nlp/README.md

 * An S3 bucket that will contain the trained models and their associated files.
 * A DynamoDB table that will contain metadata about the models.

 To delete the resources and clean up run `terraform destroy`.

-Note that if you have any model trainings in progress when trying to delete the delete will hang.
+> Note: if you have any model trainings in progress when trying to delete the delete will hang.
 This is because the ECS services and tasks for the model training were not created by Terraform.
 Just manually delete those services and tasks first and the destroy will succeed.

 #### Lambda Function